AbelTattah/Academic-Writing-Sensei/README.md

 ## Introduction

-The primary goal of this chatbot is to be able to teach a subject like academic writing in an interactive way.
+The primary goal of this chatbot is to be able to teach Academic Writing in an interactive way.

 This software aims to help in studies